Archaeological Museum of Thera

 The Archaeological Museum of Thera is a museum in Fira, Santorini, Greece.
 It was built in 1960 to replace an older one which had collapsed by the 1956 Amorgos earthquake.

-Its collection houses artifacts that begin from Proto-Cycladic marble figurines of the 3rd millennium BC, and continue on to the Classical period.
+Its collection houses artifacts that range from the Archaic to the Roman periods.

-There are prehistoric vases from Akrotiri dated to the 20th-17th centuries BC.

-Later artifacts include pottery and amphorae of Geometric and Archaic periods.
+Exposed artifacts include pottery and amphorae of Geometric and Archaic periods.
 Many of these objects come from the ancient cemetery of Thera.
 One of them is a krater with Attic black figures from grave no. 1, with four ships on the internal surface, around the rim.